Integrative Psychotherapy

 How Therapy Can Help You

 We are born inextricably bound to systems.
 For better or worse, we are created and reflected and created again within the systems in which we live.
-Our family of origin, our neighborhood, our schools, the mainstream culture, all contributed to our development and to who we have become.
+Our family of origin, our neighborhood, our schools, and the mainstream culture have all contributed to our development and to who we have become.

-Enter the Divine Outcast.
-While it may appear that this archetype does not belong, they in fact are stepping toward belonging to themselves.
 By committing to your own authenticity, you can develop the courage and strength to walk the sometimes lonely path toward true belonging.
-However, this path is not for the faint of heart, and it can be helpful to have a guide to walk along this path with you.
+However, this path is not for the faint of heart, and it can be helpful to have a guide to walk along with you.
+Therapy provides a space for this to happen.

 ↓